JesseBski/JesseBski.github.io/index.md

 **What I did:**
 - Learned the 3 pillars of SOC (People, Process, Technology) and how they work together to detect and respond to threats.
 - Studied the responsibilities across the entire SOC team structure, also learning how alerts escalate between tiers.
-- Worked through the alert triage process using the "5 Ws framework (Who, What, Where, When, Why) to assess whether an alert is malicious or a false positive.
+- Worked through the alert triage process using the "5 Ws" framework (What, When, Where, Who, Why) to assess whether an alert is malicious or a false positive.
 - Completed a hands-on scenario as a simulated L1 Analyst investigating a SIEM alert flagging a port scanning activity on a host.
 After reviewing the associated logs, I determined the 5 Ws to reach a conclusion.
-- Confirmed the activity was intended and non-malicious; The scan originated from a known vulnerability assessment tool (NESSUS) that the security team had pre-approved and notified the SOC team in advance.
+- Confirmed the activity was intended and non-malicious; the scan originated from a known vulnerability assessment tool (NESSUS) that the security team had pre-approved and notified the SOC team in advance.

 **Tools Used:**
 > SIEM Alert Dashboard